 Holyfield won his first world title at cruiserweight in 1986 with the first of two memorable victories over Dwight Muhammad Qawi.
 Within two years, he'd consolidated the belts to reign as undisputed champion in a division of middling prestige, turning his sights on the heavyweight title held then by Tyson.

 He was ringside in Tokyo when Tyson lost the title in stunning fashion to James "Buster" Douglas in 1990.
 He destroyed Douglas to capture the undisputed championship later that year, defending it three times before a unanimous-decision loss to Bowe that elevated both men's stature in the sport.
-The
+The spine-tingling 10th round of that fight -- perhaps the greatest in the annals of heavyweight title bouts -- showcased everything that made Holyfield a pugilist of legendary vintage: the fearless in-fighting, the impossible punch resistance and recuperative powers, the indomiatable will.

 That's when he met a resurgent Tyson for the WBA heavyweight title in a 1996 fight where many ringsiders feared the worst.
 Only after his shocking victory, Holyfield recalled Monday, did he feel he finally got the appreciation he deserved.

-"It gave me the credibility that I was always looking for in boxing," Holyfield said Monday of an upset that
+"It gave me the credibility that I was always looking for in boxing," Holyfield said Monday of an upset that Ring Magazine named Fight of the Year.
+"When I beat Tyson, that's when everybody said, 'He is the real deal.'"

 While several U.S.-born fighters owned pieces of the fractured heavyweight championship in the years before the Klitschkos unified the belts -- among them Shannon Briggs, Hasim Rahman and Lamon Brewster -- Holyfield retires as the last active fighter to hold the undisputed heavyweight title.